LICENSURE

 In 2017, the LSBAE rules were updated to reflect a new structure for types of firms registering with the Board.
 As a result, we are no longer issuing Limited Liability Company licenses and will transition your existing LL license to an Architectural Firm license.
 Instead of completing a renewal application for your LL license, you will be directed to complete an application for an Architectural Firm license.
 It is important to understand that there are no changes to the information you will be required to provide during the renewal process.
 Please note that you will receive a new license number effective with this renewal.

-Renewal applications must be submitted with payment by June 30th or completed paper forms and payment must be postmarked by June 30.
-Applications not postmarked on or before June 30th will be assessed a delinquent fee equal to the renewal fee of $75 (in-state) or $150 (out-of-state) will be assessed in addition to the regular renewal fee for a total of $150 (in-state) or $300 (out-of-state) respectively.
+Applications not submitted on or before June 30th will be assessed a delinquent fee equal to the renewal fee of $75 (in-state) or $150 (out-of-state) will be assessed in addition to the regular renewal fee for a total of $150 (in-state) or $300 (out-of-state) respectively.

 Renewal applications delinquent more than 90 days may also be subject to fines in addition to the delinquent fees.

-A firm/business practicing architecture whose registration has lapsed more than 91 days will be considered “expired” and must complete the Reinstatement Application and pay appropriate renewal and reinstatement fees.
-Applications will not be considered complete until all supporting documentation (if any required) is received.
+A firm/business practicing architecture whose registration has lapsed more than 91 days will be considered expired and must complete the Reinstatement Application and pay appropriate renewal and reinstatement fees.
+Applications will not be considered complete until all supporting documentation is received if any is required.

-Applications that are not completed within 90 days of submittal will become invalid.
+Applications not completed within 90 days of submittal will be closed and resubmittal is required.

 Firms practicing architecture in Louisiana without renewing their registration may be assessed a fine of up to $1,000 for the first year and $1,000 per year thereafter and will be publicly reprimanded.